AliAzaz/GithubUsersGalleryApp/README.md

 ## Architecture

  - Using Modern Android Development practices
- - Implemented MVVM-Clean Architecture using Usecase, Repository pattern for data
+ - Implemented MVVM-Clean Architecture using Usecase, Repository pattern for data.
  - MockK tests for several classes

 ## How it Build

- - Using MVVM with dagger injection
+ - Using MVVM with Dagger (Hilt) injection
  - MockK tests
  - Proguard rules

+## Missing

+ - Implement Paging3 for data loading in pagination
+ - Add UI Test
+ - Replace LiveData with StateFlow

 ## CONNECT👍